lekhrajdinkar/javaScript/Notes/002_JS_OBJECTS.md

 - make it writable to update it.
 ![img](https://github.com/lekhrajdinkar/javaScript/blob/master/Notes/asset/img2/04.JPG)

-- other properties which 3rd argument (object) accepts `value`, `writable`,
+- other properties which 3rd argument (object) accepts other than `value`, `writable` :

-`get`: below below will be called whenever 'name' is accessed.
+- `get`: below below will be called whenever 'name' is accessed.
 ![img](https://github.com/lekhrajdinkar/javaScript/blob/master/Notes/asset/img2/05.JPG)

 `set`: below below will be called whenever 'name' is accessed.